jinix23/project/tableau/README.md

 The *Monthly Revenue of Categories* plot indicated the monthly revenue of each category from January to August.
 Electronics had the highest revenue and Books and Beauty Products have relative low revenue.
 Through January to August in 2024, Electronics had 43.4% total revenue and the second largest product type was Home Appliances with 23.1%.
 Books had the lowest revenue with 2.3%.

-According to plots *Total Revenue of Regions in Percentage* and *Quaterly Revenue of Categories*, North America shared the largest market among 3 regions with 45.7% of total revenue in the first 8 months and it's main sales product type were Electronics and Books.
-Asia and Europe had similar market shares.
-The main sales product type of Asia were Clothing and Sports, and for Europe were Home Appliances and Beauty Products.
+According to plots *Total Revenue of Regions in Percentage* and *Quaterly Revenue of Categories*, North America shared the largest market among 3 regions with 45.7% of total revenue in the first 8 months and it's main sales product type were Electronics and Books, and Asia and Europe had similar market shares.
+The main sales product type in Asia were Clothing and Sports, and for Europe were Home Appliances and Beauty Products.
+To keep or increase the market share, each region would be proper to marketing on the most popular product types.

-By selecting the time interval, the user could find out the Top 1 products by sales of each category.
+By selecting the time interval in *Filters* in the dashboard, the user could find out the Top 1 products by sales of each category and increase the inventory for the future if needed.

 ### Discussion